Smaug

-Story
+Description

 Dragons lived in the Withered Heath beyond the Grey Mountains.
 Smaug was "the greatest of the dragons of his day", already centuries old at the time he was first recorded.
 He heard rumours of the great wealth of the Dwarf-kingdom of Erebor, which had a prosperous trade with the Northmen of Dale.
 Smaug "arose and without warning came against King Thrór and descended on the mountain in flames".
 After driving the Dwarves out of their stronghold, Smaug occupied the interior of the mountain for the next 150 years, guarding a vast hoard of treasure.
 He destroyed the town of Dale; the Men retreated to the Long Lake, where they built Lake-town of houses on stilts, surrounded by water to guard against the dragon.

 Gandalf realized that Smaug could pose a serious threat if used by Sauron.
 He therefore agreed to assist a party of Dwarves, led by Thrór's grandson Thorin Oakenshield, who set out to recapture the mountain and kill the dragon.
 Assuming that Smaug would not recognize the scent of a Hobbit, Gandalf recruited Bilbo Baggins to join the quest.

 Upon reaching Erebor, the Dwarves sent Bilbo into Smaug's lair, and he was initially successful in stealing a beautiful golden cup as Smaug slept.
 Knowing the contents of the treasure hoard to the ounce, Smaug quickly realized the cup's absence upon awakening and searched for the thief on the Mountain.
 Unsuccessful, he returned to his hoard to lie in wait.
 The Dwarves sent Bilbo down the secret tunnel a second time.
 Smaug sensed Bilbo's presence immediately, even though Bilbo had rendered himself invisible with the One Ring, and accused the Hobbit (correctly) of trying to steal from him.
 During his discourse with the dragon, Bilbo noticed a small bare patch on Smaug's jewel-encrusted underbelly, and narrowly escaped.
 A thrush overheard Bilbo's account of the meeting, and learnt of the bare patch on Smaug's underside.

-Still enraged, Smaug flew south to Laketown and set about destroying it.
+Still enraged, Smaug flew south to Lake-town and set about destroying it.
 The townsmen's arrows and spears proved useless against the dragon's armoured body.
 The thrush told Bard the Bowman of Smaug's one weak spot, a bare patch on the dragon's belly.
 With his last arrow, Bard killed Smaug by shooting into this place.